robtweed/qoper8-fastify/README.md

         fastify.get('/helloworld', async (request, reply) => {
-          fastify.setHandler('getHelloWorld', './handlers/getHelloWorld.mjs', request);
+          fastify.setHandler('./handlers/getHelloWorld.mjs', request);
           return true;
         })

 Registering the *qoper8-fastify* module adds a method - *setHandler()* - to Fastify.
-This takes three arguments:
+This takes two arguments:

-- *type*: a QOper8 *type* name for the message that will be generated for these incoming requests.
-The name is up to you to define, but should be unique to this particular incoming route.

 - *module_path*: the path to your actual message handler module - ie the module that will be used to handle incoming requests for this route within a Worker.
 The path is for you to determine, but it must be accessible to the *QOper8* module, and as such it is recommened that it is specified relative to the current working directory.

 - *request*: the incoming Fastify request object (which *qoper8-fastify* will re-package into a message).

-So in the example above, any *GET /helloworld* requests will be repackaged as a QOper8 message of type *getHelloWorld* and handled by a module that you've created at the path *'./handlers/getHelloWorld.mjs'*.
+So in the example above, any *GET /helloworld* requests will be repackaged as a QOper8 message that will be handled by a module that you've created at the path *'./handlers/getHelloWorld.mjs'*.

 Note that *qoper8-fastify* automatically replaces the Fastify reply payload with whatever you return from your message handler (see below).